-Tomatillo Toma Verde Tomatoes are a native of Mexico and have been used in Mexican cuisine for hundreds of years.
-You may have seen strange looking green orbs in a green or brown husk in the grocery store and asked yourself what are those and what do I do with them?
-Those are tomatillos and they are great for salsa verde.
+Tomatillo were first grown domestically in Mexico and have been used in Mexican cuisine for hundreds of years.
+You may have seen strange looking green orbs in a green or brown husk in the grocery store and wondered what they were.
+However, they are a rare find in a lot of stores.
+Farmers markets would most likely be more apt to have them.

 Tomatillos are related to tomatoes and can grow any place where tomatoes can grow.
-Toma Verde can grow in a wide variety of climates and can withstand more dry conditions.
+Toma Verde can grow in a wide variety of climates and can withstand drier conditions.
 They can also take a bit more heat than tomatoes.
-The plants are determinate.

 *As applied to tomatoes, determinate refers to the growing habit of plants that are bushy, whose fruit ripen over a 3 to 4 week period, and generally do not need staking.
 Caging is usually recommended.